 : We bought a Zoo!
 (Patchwork Beastie, Territorial Kavu, Bloodbraid Elf)

 : Golgari Grindfest!
-(Pernicious Deed, Convert to Slime, Tasigur, the Golden Fang)
+(Pernicious Deed, Disruptive Stormbrood, Tasigur, the Golden Fang)

 : Jund 'em Out!
 (Jund 'em Out, Soul of Windgrace, Gluttonous Hellkite)